OmAgent: A Multi-modal Agent Framework for Complex Video Understanding with Task Divide-and-Conquer: Experimental Settings

 \subsection{General problem-solving capabilities}

 We hypothesize that understanding lengthy and intricate videos relies significantly on an agent's comprehensive problem-solving skills.
 To test this, we used two general-purpose intelligent benchmarks, MBPP~\cite{austin2021program} and FreshQA~\cite{vu2023freshllms}.
-We focused on the DnC Loop's ability to plan and execute tasks and its proficiency in utilizing tools to address complex issues \paragraph{Datasets} The Mostly Basic Programming Problems (MBPP) benchmark compendium encompasses 976 elementary Python coding conundrums.
-These queries serve to test the system's proficiency in strategizing solutions, its adroitness in selecting and invoking tools, as well as its resilience in rectifying errors.
+We focused on the DnC Loop's ability to plan and execute tasks and its proficiency in utilizing tools to address complex issues \paragraph{Datasets}

-FreshQA stands as an ongoing, perpetually refreshed repository of questions and answers from the open world, with its contents echoing the ceaseless evolution of reality, hence the ever-shifting sands of its responses.
-Therefore, FreshQA places a premium on the system's capability to assimilate external information.
+The Mostly Basic Programming Problems (MBPP) benchmark includes 976 elementary Python coding tasks.
+These problems are designed to evaluate the system's proficiency to plan solutions, select and invoke the right tools, and fix errors effectively.

+FreshQA is a continuously updated collection of real-world questions and answers, reflecting the constantly changing nature of reality.
+As a result, FreshQA focuses on the system’s ability to learn and integrate new information from external sources.

 \paragraph{Settings} To study OmAgent's capability in comprehending complex long-form videos, we devised two control groups:

 First, we aimed to ascertain the performance that could be achieved by one of the most advanced MLLMs - GPT-4o, based solely on a limited number of video frames (restricted to 20 by the Microsoft Azure GPT-4o service) and basic dialogue textual information.
 In this experiment, we initially extracted 20 frames evenly from the video and paired them with the dialogue text obtained through Whisper~\cite{radford2023robust} as the context for input into the MLLM for question-answering.